babel/website/docs/core.md

 * `opts.plugins` is a full list of `Plugin` instances.
 * `opts.presets` is empty and all presets are flattened into `opts`.
 * It can be safely passed back to Babel.
-Fields like `babelrc` have been set to false so that later calls to Babel will not make a second attempt to load config files.
+Fields like [`"babelrc"`](options.md#babelrc) have been set to `false` so that later calls to Babel will not make a second attempt to load config files.

 `Plugin` instances aren't meant to be manipulated directly, but often